What is a Cheat Day? – Overview

 Plan

-Sticking to a diet during a special occasion where cakes are one of the main foods might be very tough.
+Sticking to a diet during special occasions might be very tough.
 Rather than tormenting yourself, schedule this as a cheat day ahead of time.

 Forgive Yourself